The Hidden Risk of Email Testing

 Problems:

-- Too much room for human error
+- Too much room for human error and typos in addresses may result in emails being sent to real users

-- Still uses real SMTP infrastructure
+- Still uses real SMTP infrastructure and introduces avoidable complexity

 Disabling Email Sending in Development